 THE SKIRT Part 1

-We are going to start on the easiest part which is the skirt.
-This will also help you get a hang of the hand-sewing.
 For the skirt we are going to use the entire width of the net so no need to worry about trimming it down vertically.
 We will cut two pieces that are 28 inches long.

 With the rhinestones facing each other and lined up whip stitch all the way down the length.
 When you are done the two 28 inch pieces should be connected by this side seam.